linked-art/linked.art/docs/api/rels/1/agentMemberOfGroup.md

 ---
-title: Linked Art HAL Link: agentMemberOfGroup
+title: "Linked Art HAL Link: agentMemberOfGroup"
 ---

 ## agentMemberOfGroup

 Returns the instances of Person or Group that are or were members of the given Group

-Example: Given Rob Sanderson, would return Yale University
+### Example Given Rob Sanderson, would return Yale University

-Class Given: ['Group']
+* Class Given: ['Group']
-Returns Class: ['Person', 'Group']
+* Returns Class: ['Person', 'Group']
-Relationship: memberOf
+* Relationship: memberOf